Deputy Director of Development

 Strategic Leadership

-Participate as a member of the Development Leadership Team, contributing to other Development areas and overall division planning.
+• Serve as a member of the Development Leadership Team, contributing to department-wide planning, cross-functional collaboration, and organizational strategy.

-Manage a donor portfolio of 45–50 households through all stages of identification, qualification, cultivation, solicitation, and stewardship totaling $3 million to $5 million annually.
+• Manage a select portfolio of approximately 45 to 50 leadership and major gift households and prospects through all stages of identification, qualification, cultivation, solicitation, and stewardship, with annual fundraising responsibility of approximately $3 million to $5 million.

 Board and Donor Engagement

-Attend and present at Board and committee meetings including Development, Gift Planning, Committee on Governors, etc. as needed.
+• Attend and participate in Board and committee meetings, including Development, Gift Planning, Committee on Governors, and other meetings as needed.

-Create strategies with the Advancement Committee that build meaningful paths for the Bay Area’s diverse community to engage in supporting the Symphony as donors, partners, advisors, and community ambassadors.
+• Help shape and support strategies that build meaningful pathways for the Bay Area’s diverse communities to engage with and support the Symphony as donors, partners, advisors, and ambassadors.

 Team and Organizational Oversight